 Theory and Analysis

-This unit focuses on challenging and confirming your practice through the development of critical reading, observation, and handling.
-You'll also think deeply about products and craft artefacts and contextual research associated with your work, as well as the field of enquiry surrounding it.
+You’ll challenge and confirm your practice through critical reading, observation and handling.
+You’ll think deeply about products and craft artefacts and investigate contexts associated with your own work.

-This unit is concerned with the exploration of creative product design practice to inform the detailed development of your project proposal for stages two and three of the course.
-The unit provides a structured framework to allow you to investigate the potential of methods, ideas and themes in your discipline.
+You’ll explore creative product design practice based around a theme of transportation and journey – physical and emotional – and this will help inform the development of your own project proposal for stages two and three of your course.
+There will be a structured framework to allow you to investigate the potential of methods, ideas and themes in your discipline.

-Reflective practice is one of the most important concepts for a creative practitioner.
-It enables you to become critically aware and allows you to develop and progress your practice independently.
-The work undertaken in this unit should begin to address the research questions you explored in the Exploratory practice unit.
-Work completed for this unit should be considerably more resolved and establish a clear line of inquiry through selected materials, concepts and a clearly articulated context.
+Using the knowledge you’ve gained through the first term, you’ll reflect upon your own practice and consider the practice of others to develop your own sense of critical awareness and creative independence.
+You’ll build on the research questions you explored in Exploratory Practice, and establish a clear line of enquiry through selected materials, concepts and a clearly articulated context.
 You'll also have the opportunity to complete a period of professional practice during this unit.

-The final phase of your MA study requires the production of a portfolio, including finished interaction models and product prototypes of a high quality.
-In addition to considering the aesthetics and form of design studies, the final product design unit needs to represent the quality and purpose of your design process, combining academic and practical skills to realise design concepts that demonstrate your design identity and profile.
+The final phase of your MA study requires the production of a portfolio, including finished interaction models and product prototypes of a high quality – the realisation of the concepts and explorations you will have made already through the course.
+In addition to considering the aesthetics and form of design studies, the final product design should represent the quality and purpose of your design process, combining academic and practical skills.

 To support all of our current students and our recent UK and EU alumni to progress to the next level of study, we have developed a new range of fee discounts across a range of courses.